Ultimate Guide To WordPress RSS

 (RSS Post Importer Plugin For WordPress)

-RSS Post Importer lets you curate, syndicate, import, merge and display full-text RSS feeds on your WordPress website or blog.
+The RSS Post Importer plugin lets you import, syndicate, curate, merge and display full text RSS feeds on your WordPress website or blog.

-The plugin fetches an RSS feed and publishes the full content of each item in the feed as a standalone post.
+The plugin fetches an RSS feed and publishes the entire content of each item in the feed as a separate post.

 For more details, go here: